Key takeaways:

 [Sender]

-Status update template
+Status update or progress check before launch template

 How to phrase it: Say “by COB tomorrow” with exact time + zone + date and specify what “green” vs “blocked” means.